-This philosophy has helped Vanguard build an investment juggernaut with more than $4.9 trillion in assets under management.
+This philosophy has helped Vanguard build an investment juggernaut with almost £5 trillion in assets under management.

 Vanguard LifeStrategy Funds

-The Vanguard LifeStrategy 20% Equity fund has the lowest potential for risk and currently it has a risk category of 3.
-As the name suggests, this fund is comprised of 20% equities with the remaining 80% held in lower risk bonds.
-This funds Global mix of assets sees it classified within the IA Mixed Investment 0-35% Shares sector alongside 53 competing funds with at least 1-years performance history.
-Over the recent 1-year period this fund outperformed 85.2% of its peers with 12 month returns of 2.07% in the 12-month period up to 1st March 2018.
-Over 5-years it managed to return 26.40%, which was well above the 18.71% sector average for the period.
+The Vanguard LifeStrategy 20% Equity fund has the lowest potential for risk and currently it has a risk category of 3 out of 10.
+As the name suggests, this fund is made up of 20% equities with the remaining 80% held in lower risk bonds.
+This funds Global mix of assets sees it classified within the IA Mixed Investment 0-35% Shares sector alongside 61 competing funds with at least 1-years performance history.
+Over the recent 1-year period this fund outperformed 97% of its peers with 12 month returns of 6.67% in the 12-month period up to 25th May 2020.
+Over 5-years it managed to return 26.86%, which was well above the 13.49% sector average for the period.

-The only Vanguard LifeStrategy Fund to struggle for competitive performance was their 100% Equity fund.
-This fund holds a risk rating of 7 and it sits within the highly competitive IA Global sector.
-Over the 1, 3 & 5 year periods analysed it managed to return growth of 2.37%, 45.44%, and 62.34%.
-In contrast, the highly popular and consistently top performing Fundsmith Equity fund, which also sits within the IA Global sector, returned growth of 11.52%, 65.86%, and 147.96% for the same periods.
+is the most adventurous in the range with a risk rating of 7 out of 10.
+This fund sits within the highly competitive IA Global sector and over the 1, 3 & 5 year periods analysed it managed to returned -0.98%, 13.28%, and 44.53%, each of which fell below the sector average.
+In contrast, the popular and consistently top performing Baillie Gifford Global Discovery fund, which also sits within the IA Global sector, returned growth of 26.94%, 87.71%, and 135.81% for the same periods.

 Vanguard Target Retirement Funds

-Vanguards Target Retirement Funds were introduced to service what they felt was an unmet need from investors for a simply, balanced investment to reach their retirement goals.
+Vanguard's Target Retirement Funds were introduced to service what they felt was an unmet need from investors for a simple, balanced investment to reach their retirement goals.
 A Target Retirement Fund, also known as a Target-Date fund, acts as a ready-made diversified portfolio that will automatically adjust asset allocation over time as investors move closer to retirement.